A snapshot: schools in Abu Dhabi considered (but not necessarily chosen) by English-speaking expats.

 PYP/ MYP/ IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 2,000 students

-Founded in 2006 and the first school in Abu Dhabi authorised to offer the International Baccalaureate programme (taught in English).
+Founded in 2006 and the first school in Abu Dhabi authorised to offer the IB programme (taught in English).
 Approximately 15 per cent of the students are Emiratis, with the remainder from over 80 different nationalities.
 Now with an architecturally, exciting second campus in Khalifa City.
-Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).